jbremnant/project_ledi/doc/rst/page02_assembly.rst

 #. **LED** (`light-emitting diode <http://en.wikipedia.org/wiki/LED>`_)

-   |pt_ledRed| One of the most common parts you can find in electronic kits or even at your
+   |pt_led| One of the most common parts you can find in electronic kits or even at your
    local RadioShack, this part also has two legs - one short, one long.
 The short leg is the (-) terminal.
 Make sure the shorter leg connects to GROUND.